Azure/azure-sdk-for-js/documentation/using-azure-identity.md

 more secure credential types are available.
 Handling the user's password directly is a major security risk.

-> NOTE: This credential type does not work with personal Microsoft accounts at
+> NOTE: This credential type does not work with personal Microsoft accounts or
-> this time.
+> multi-factor authentication at this time.
 See the
 > [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth-ropc)
 > for more information.